 Incorporating flexible schedules can also help older workers.
 Singapore’s Retirement and Re-employment Act, which ensures reasonable employment terms and commensurate pay for older workers, is a perfect example.
 Employers are required to offer one-year reemployment contracts to eligible employees from age 62 through 65.
 Guidelines also encourage employers to offer voluntary reemployment through age 67.
 The government provides employers with an incentive by offsetting up to 3% of an employee’s monthly salary if he or she is age 65 or older.
 This method considers the perspectives of both the older employee and employers who need skilled, competent, and healthy workers.

-Technology will make a new kind of working life possible.
 This model would likely be difficult to replicate in other countries.
 But the success of Singapore’s program suggests that other countries can take their own steps to make sure older people get appropriate opportunities in the workplace.

 Communities, cities, and policymakers should also play a dynamic role in bringing about a new era of late retirement.
 In the past few years, many people have become more conscious about the need to create infrastructures for “successful aging.”
 This involves age-specific healthcare needs, housing and transportation, education, retraining and job opportunities, and social and community connectedness.